-(2) When, in the cases referred to in paragraph 1 (a) and (b), the Agency has been informed of the identity of the person authorized to continue the proceedings before the Agency, the Agency shall communicate to such person and to any interested third parties that the proceedings shall be resumed as from a date to be fixed by the Agency.
+(2) When, in the cases referred to in points (a) and (b) of paragraph 1, the Agency has been informed of the identity of the person authorised to continue the proceedings before the Agency, the Agency shall inform that person and any interested third parties that the proceedings will be resumed as from a date to be fixed by the Agency.

-(3) In the case referred to in paragraph 1 (c), the proceedings shall be resumed when the Agency has been informed of the appointment of a new representative of the applicant or when the Agency has notified to the other parties the communication of the appointment of a new representative of the proprietor of the European Union trade mark.
+(3) In the case referred to in point (c) of paragraph 1, the proceedings shall be resumed when the Agency has been informed of the appointment of a new representative of the applicant or when the Agency has notified to the other parties the appointment of a new representative of the proprietor of the European Union trade mark.
 If, three months after the beginning of the interruption of the proceedings, the Agency has not been informed of the appointment of a new representative, it shall inform the applicant for or proprietor of the European Union trade mark:

-(a) where Article 92(2) of the Regulation is applicable, that the European Union trade mark application will be deemed to be withdrawn if the information is not submitted within two months after this communication is notified; or
+(a) where Article 92(2) is applicable, that the European Union trade mark application will be deemed to be withdrawn if the information is not submitted within two months after this notification; or

-(b) where Article 92(2) of the Regulation is not applicable, that the proceedings will be resumed with the applicant for or proprietor of the European Union trade mark as from the date on which this communication is notified.
+(b) where Article 92(2) is not applicable, that the proceedings will be resumed with the applicant for or proprietor of the European Union trade mark as from the date of this notification.